Autodrop3d/raspiApWlanScripts/readme.md

 Well, as the title here says, these scripts enable a Paspberry Pi to switch between station mode (connect to an access point) and Access Point mode (it **_is_** an access point) without needing to reboot the Pi.

 #### Ok...
 Why would I want that?
 Well let's say that you want to have a Pi embedded in a thing that has no interface for a user to configure it.
 You could have a button connected to the Pi that triggers it to switch to AP mode.
-Then the user can to it with their smartphone or whatever and browse to a webserver hosted by the Pi.
-Or maybe you just want to be able to demo some network functionality when you're not in range of an access point.
+Then the user can connect to it with their smartphone or whatever and browse to a webserver (that you provide separately!) hosted by the Pi.
+Or maybe you just want to be able to demo some network functionality when you're not in range of your home or office router.

 #### Neat.
-So how do I make it work then?
+So how do I make it work?
 Run this script as root.
 Use the -h flag to see usage info.

 `./setup_wlan_and_AP_modes.sh -s <station mode SSID> -p <station mode password> -a <AP mode SSID> -r <AP mode password>`